elpossum/fvtt-combat-range-overlay/README.md

 If you're using an unsupported System, you'll need to set the speed attribute path in the module settings.
 Here's how to do it:
 1) Select a token
-1) Open your browser's dev tools and switch to the Javascript console
+1) Open your browser's dev tools (often F12) and switch to the Javascript console
-1) Type in `canvas.tokens.controlled[0].actor` and press Enter
+1) Type in `_token.actor` and press Enter
 1) Expand the result, then keep expanding children until you find the movement speed.
 Take note of each child you expand
     * For instance, with Pathfinder 2E, you expand `system`, `attributes`, `speed`, and find the speed in `total` ![](https://i.imgur.com/BYoh4kr.png)